GSA/Section508.gov/_pages/manage/annual-assessment/2023-report/2023-gsa-efforts-upcoming.md

 * In coordination with the ACOP, GSA plans to post best practices on how to obtain and evaluate ACRs to facilitate Section 508-conformant ICT procurements in the federal marketplace.

-* Traditional ACRs have been the standard tool for documenting and verifying the accessibility of digital products, and most product vendors use the Voluntary Product Accessibility Template (VPAT)® to create an ACR.
+* Traditional ACRs have been the standard tool for documenting and verifying the accessibility of digital products, and most product vendors use the Voluntary Product Accessibility Template (VPAT®) to create an ACR.
 However, the static nature of these reports, often presented in Microsoft Word or PDF document formats, has posed challenges in real-time evaluation and comparison.
 GSA has led the development of <a href="{{site.baseurl}}/tools/openacr-editor/" target="_blank">OpenACR</a>, a machine-readable ACR that hosts a description of the format and data schema and provides user instructions.
 GSA intends to provide recommendations to OMB around further development and adoption of this vital acquisition tool and encourage OpenACR Adoption.
 GSA will begin a more comprehensive promotion of this new tool that:

   * Allows users to easily share acquisition and product information.